Human Resources Strategy for Researchers (HRS4R)

 INL has embarked on the HRS4R process to improve the recruitment, working conditions and career prospects of all researchers, enhance the quality and impact of its research, and promote gender equality and diversity in the research teams while strengthening its attractiveness at the international level.

-The European Commission recognises with the ‘HR Excellence in Research Award’ the institutions which make progress in aligning their human resources policies to the 40 principles of the Charter & Code, based on a customized action plan/HR strategy.
+The European Commission recognises with the “HR Excellence in Research Award” the institutions which make progress in aligning their human resources policies to the 40 principles of the Charter & Code, based on a customised action plan/HR strategy.

 In this context, INL identified the need to design its own human resources strategy that includes the requirements set forth in the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, beginning the process on December 10th 2021, by sending the endorsement letter.

-INL is committed to the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
-It has developed an HR strategy to implement these principles in its policies and practices, using a Gap Analysis and an Action Plan.
+• INL is committed to the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
+It has developed an HR strategy to implement these principles in its policies and practices, using an initial Gap Analysis and Action Plan.

-The Gap Analysis was executed in four topics, to identify areas of improvement in the research environment and developed an Action Plan to address the identified gaps.
-These were: (1) Ethical and Professional Aspects, (2) Recruitment & Selection, (3) Working Conditions & Social Security, and (4) Training & Development.
+The Gap Analysis was executed in four topics to identify areas of improvement in the research environment.
+An Action Plan was developed to address the identified gaps, which were: (1) Ethical and Professional Aspects, (2) Recruitment & Selection, (3) Working Conditions & Social Security, and (4) Training & Development.

 The Gap Analysis identified several areas where INL policies and practices need improvement, such as the transparency and fairness of recruitment, the recognition and reward of research excellence, and the support for the professional development of researchers.
 The Action Plan sets out a series of priority actions to address these gaps, such as the development of a career framework, the establishment of an independent recruitment panel, and the implementation of a research integrity policy.